Glycine dehydrogenase (cyanide-forming)

-Thus, the two substrates of this enzyme are glycine and A, whereas its 3 products are hydrogen cyanide, CO_{2}, and AH_{2}.
+The two substrates of this enzyme are glycine and an electron acceptor.
+Its products are hydrogen cyanide, carbon dioxide, and reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with other acceptors.
 The systematic name of this enzyme class is glycine:acceptor oxidoreductase (hydrogen-cyanide-forming).
 Other names in common use include hydrogen cyanide synthase, and HCN synthase.